ibrahimanis081/jenkins_pipeline/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Setting up a jenkins pipeline for a python flask app
+Setting up a jenkins pipeline for testing and deploying python flask app